Margaret Battin: Education and career

-Assisted dying
+Assisted suicide

-In 2007, Battin addressed the slippery slope argument used by opponents of assisted dying.
-She was the primary author on the study which investigated the demographics of those who used assisted dying in Oregon and the Netherlands.
-The study found that the people who used assisted dying had more "comparative social, economic, educational, professional and other privileges" than those who were considered to be in vulnerable groups.
+In 2007, Battin addressed the slippery slope argument used by opponents of assisted suicide.
+She was the primary author on the study which investigated the demographics of those who used assisted suicide in Oregon and euthanasia in the Netherlands.
+The study found that the people who used assisted suicide in the US had more "comparative social, economic, educational, professional and other privileges" than those who were considered to be in vulnerable groups.
 After a bicycle accident in November 2008, Battin's husband Brooke Hopkins became quadriplegic.
 While caring for him, she became aware of an "opposite, more subtle, kind of coercion — not the influence of a greedy relative or a cost-conscious state that wants [the patient] to die, but pressure from a much-loved spouse or partner who wants [the patient] to live."

 In 2011 and 2012, Battin testified in legal cases for two women seeking the right to assisted dying, Canadian woman Gloria Taylor, who suffered from amyotrophic lateral sclerosis (ALS), and Irishwoman Marie Fleming, who suffered from multiple sclerosis.
 Under cross-examination in Taylor's case, the Canadian government's attorney remarked to Battin that her husband's accident had "presented some pretty profoundly serious challenges to her thinking on the subject.”
 Battin replied that it had, “but only by provoking the ‘concerted re-re-rethinking’ that any self-respecting philosopher engages in,” and continued with a statement on her continuing commitment to two moral constructs in end-of-life decision-making: autonomy and mercy.
 "Only where both are operating — that is, where the patient wants to die and dying is the only acceptable way to the patient to avoid pain and suffering — is there a basis for physician-assisted dying...
 Neither principle is sufficient in and of itself and, in tandem, the two principles operate as safeguards against abuse."

 During the 2010s, Battin contacted Allyson Mower, and together with the Marriott Library, Oxford University Press, and a team of librarians, library staff, research assistants, and contractors they created an unprecedented publication format containing a massive compilation of discussion on historical sources of the ethics of suicide.
 As the project's size approached 1200 pages in 2010, the team developed the idea of publishing a redacted print version with the full version online.
 Consultations with the publisher and the library led to the publication of a printed text with embedded QR codes linking it to the web version, which itself would have catalog records, links to primary sources, and interactive features.
 This format combined "long-known benefits of hybrid print/electronic publishing and points to possible future directions in the relationship between publishers and libraries."